dummifiedme/TheNotebook/NotesVault/73rd Amendment Act of 1992.md

 ### State Election Commission
 - Elections vested with SECs. ([[State Election Commission]])
-- State Election Commissioner to be appointed by the Governor
+- [[ State Election Commision#State Election Commissioner| State Election Commissioner|]]  to be appointed by the Governor.
+-